 The following sections describe quotas and limits for Cloud Interconnect.
-To change a quota, simply request additional quota using the GCP Console.
+To change a quota, simply request additional quota using the Cloud Console.
 Limits cannot generally be increased unless specifically noted.

 This table highlights important quotas for each project.
 See the quotas page for other quotas.

 |Interconnects||Quota||This is the number of interconnects per project.
 Interconnects are not associated with regions or VPC networks.|

 |Interconnect bandwidth per project||Calculated automatically||This quota represents the total interconnect bandwidth for the project,